bhagyash14/bhagyash-capstone/README.md

 -Actors with attributes name, age and gender

 ## API ARCHITECTURE AND TESTING
+### Roles and permissions

+1.Casting Assistant : Permissions for GET operations.
+2.Casting Director  : Permissions for GET,POST,PATCH,DELETE for actor and GET,PATCH for movie
+3.Executive Producer: Permissions for GET,POST,PATCH,DELETE for actor and movie
 ### Endpoint Library

 RESTful principles are followed throughout the project, including appropriate naming of endpoints, use of HTTP methods GET, POST, and DELETE.